|

 inpsf (string):

-User-defined text string for output file names, see below. [r1
+(string): Text string for output file names, see below

 and r2=kt/kb.
 See